omonuj/terraform/README.md

 - Resources here are chosen to stay inside or near the AWS free tier (`t2.micro`, default VPC), but **running these will incur charges**.
 Always `terraform destroy` when finished.
+- Never commit `.pem` keys, `terraform.tfstate`, or credentials.
+See `.gitignore`.
+- Regions vary between lessons (`us-east-1` in the earlier ones, `eu-north-1` for the backend-state work) — check the provider block before applying.

+## License

+MIT